testforgeio/testforge/blog/src/content/blog/001-playwright-quickstart.md

 ## Install package manager

-In order to manage your project dependencies, you need to have a package manager installed.
+In order to handle your project dependencies, you need to have a package manager installed.
 You can choose between [npm](https://docs.npmjs.com/), [yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/).
 I will use npm in the scope of this article.
 You don't need to install it separately, it comes automatically as part of Node.js.